Greek and Latin Languages (GKLT) CGS

 - LAT 211 and LAT 212 Latin Prose Style.
 Readings in literary prose analyzed stylistically and imitated in composition.
 3 credits each.

-The courses are taught in the following sequence, one per semester: LAT 211 Fall, GRK 212 Spring, GRK 211 Fall, LAT 212 Spring, then begin the cycle again.
-Thus Certificate students will get at least one semester of each sequence, with those who do the 3-semester option getting three semesters.
-Occasionally, the order in a given academic year is reversed (e.g. LAT 212 Fall, then GRK 211 Spring), but that does not affect students' ability to fulfill the certificate program's requirements, as the courses need not be taken in sequence.
+The courses are taught in the following sequence, one per semester: LAT 211 Fall, LAT 212 Spring, GRK 211 Fall, GRK 212 Spring, then begin the cycle again.
+Thus Certificate students will get at least one semester of one language, with those who do the 3-semester option getting one semester of the other language.
+Occasionally, the order may be disrupted, but that does not affect students' ability to fulfill the certificate program's requirements, as the courses need not be taken in sequence.

 - Certificate students are strongly encouraged to sit in on intermediate level classes or higher level classes which they are not taking for credit, though no credit will be given for such audits.
 Students will do daily preparation but not take exams or do projects.